 \section{Gate merging}

-The central idea of our first subroutine, gate merging, is that the sampling cost of a merged circuit block consisting of multiple quantum gates is always lower than sequential sampling of each gate.
+The central idea of our first sub-routine, gate merging, is that the sampling cost of a merged circuit block consisting of multiple quantum gates is in general lower than sequential sampling of each gate.
 More precisely, this can be summarised as the following observation:

-\begin{observation} Let $\{U_1, U_2, \cdots, U_k\}$ be a sequence of quantum gates.
-The negativity of the merged gate $U = U_k \cdots U_2 U_1$ is always less or equal to the product of the individual negativities, i.e.,
+\begin{observation} Let $\{U_1, U_2, \dots, U_k\}$ be a sequence of quantum gates.
+The negativity of the merged gate $U = U_k \dots U_2 U_1$ is always less or equal to the product of the individual negativities, i.e.,

 for any frame set $\boldsymbol{\cal G}$ assigned to the gate sequence. \end{observation} \begin{proof} It is sufficient to prove the statement for two gates $U$ and $V$.
 By noting that the quasi-probability of the merged gate is expressed as